daithanh-quan/dev-fe-task/README.md

 - Verify responsive breakpoints
 - Test on multiple devices/browsers

-## 📄 License

-This starter template is provided as-is for educational and development purposes.

----

 ## 🎯 **Your Challenge: Implement 2 Key Extensions**

 ### **� Extension 1: Render New UI (REQUIRED)**